labsyspharm/scimap/docs/tutorials/6_animate_with_scimap.md

 figsize=(5, 5)
 ```

 Please note you can only plot one image at a time as in most cases the XY are unique to each image.
-If you are working with a dataset of images use the `subset` parameter to subset the **one** image that you want to plot.
+If you are working with a dataset with multiple images, please use the `subset` parameter to subset the **one** image that you want to plot.
 As I mentioned earlier use the `subsample` parameter to optimize the feel of the plot.

 You could also `color` the plot by expression of a particular marker by using and these parmaters control different aspects of it `use_layer=None, use_raw=False, log=False`